storefront-x/storefront-x/docs/modules/graphql.md

 # GraphQL

+> `@storefront-x/graphql`

-Storefront X contains powerful builder for GraphQL queries, mutations $ fragments.
+Storefront X contains powerful builder for GraphQL queries, mutations & fragments.
 Its syntax is similar to GraphQL text files but has few additions/changes due to limitations of JavaScript.

+All graphql files are in the `graphql/` directory.
+Queries, mutations and fragments should be in `graphql/queries/`, `graphql/mutations/` and `graphql/fragments/` subdirectories.

 ## Fields